CordlessCoder/CallahanVentures_Portfolio/README.md

 ## About Us

 Formed in November 2022, Callahan Ventures LLC is a software development company with a focus on developing seamless desktop applications and flawless websites.
-With over 3 decades of combined experience, we guarantee a functional yet fitting solution to all of your
+With over 3 decades of combined experience, we guarantee a functional yet fitting solution to all of your software needs!

 ## Our Services